CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

 ## Task 3: Interact with Azure OpenAI ChatGPT LLM using your own data

-In this task, you will upload custom data to Azure AI Foundry and interact with an Azure OpenAI ChatGPT model.
+In this task, you will upload custom data to Microsoft Foundry and interact with an Azure OpenAI ChatGPT model.
 You will customize the system message, test prompt responses, adjust model parameters, and deploy the chatbot as a web app via the Azure portal.
 The task also includes verifying conversation logging in Azure Cosmos DB and provides steps to troubleshoot deployment issues if needed.

 1. In the **Add your data** pane, monitor the status until the data upload is complete and the source details are displayed.